 Using the Emotional Support Animal form, the owner/student must provide ARA with documentation from a state-licensed physician, psychiatrist, social worker or other mental health professional specifying the ESA provides emotional support which alleviates one or more of the identified symptoms or effects of an existing diagnosis.
 The Emotional Support Animal form can be found below.

-Once registered in AIMS, the owner/student must secure the following documentation and upload it to their AIMS profile.
+in addition to having the Emotional Support Animal form completed and uploaded, the owner/student must also secure the following documentation and upload it to their AIMS profile.
 This documentation includes:

 *The Bay County Treasurer’s Office states that since the zip code for Saginaw Valley State University is a Bay County zip code, all licensing laws for Bay County are applicable to any cat living in University Housing.